odinuv/web/_includes/common/bootstrap.md

 I will use the Bootstrap version 3.x here because it is best known and I like it.
 The above frameworks offer similar features to Bootstrap, so the choice is rather arbitrary.
-And if you are curious what the word Bootstrap means, you can [read an article about it](bootstrap/).

 Linking Bootstrap to your application is simple.
 Go to [the download page](http://getbootstrap.com/getting-started/#download) and copy those few lines from the **Bootstrap [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)** section.
 You can also download the whole Bootstrap